|Author Fellowship||9am 19 April 2023||1pm Monday 17 July 2023||October 2023|

 - A sample of your writing (up to 10 pages, preferably from your new work).

 - A one-page CV outlining your publication history.

 - Proof of a publishing contract or letter of intent to publish from a publisher.

 IMPORTANT INFORMATION AND GRANT OBLIGATIONS

 The successful applicant will agree to acknowledge the Copyright Agency’s Cultural Fund in any publication arising from the Fellowship.

-Successful applicants must submit an online acquittal report on their funded activities within eight weeks of the completion of the project via the SmartyGrants online system.
+Successful applicants must submit an acquittal report on their funded project within eight weeks of the completion of the project via the SmartyGrants online system.
 This report should include a description of the funded activities and detail the success or otherwise of the activity.